rust-lang/rust/src/doc/guide-ownership.md

 # Lifetimes

-A **lifetime** is defined as 'the length of time that a reference exists.'
+A **lifetime** is defined as 'the length of time that a reference is valid.'
 Why do we care about how long our references live?
 Let's see some code:

 ```{rust,ignore}